mist64/cbmbus_doc/2 Bus Arbitration.md

 | `$FFCF` | `CHRIN`  | Input character from channel            | _byte_ → `A`                        |
 | `$FFD2` | `CHROUT` | Output character to channel             | `A` = _byte_                        |
 | `$FFE7` | `CLALL`  | Close all channels and files            |                                     |

+Channel I/O allows up to 10 logical files open at the same time, across all devices.
+A logical file is addressed by a user-selected logical file number (0-127).
+To open a logical file, the logical file number and device's primary and secondary addresses (255 = none) have to be set using `SETLFS`, the name has to be set using `SETNAM`, and `OPEN` hast to be called.

+`OPEN` with a filename will send the `LISTEN`/`OPEN`/_filename_/`UNLISTEN` sequence, associating the name with the secondary address. `OPEN` without a filename will not send anything on the bus, but will remember the secondary address for later operations.

+Similary, `CLOSE` on a file with a filename will send the `LISTEN`/`CLOSE`/`UNLISTEN` sequence, and otherwise, `CLOSE` will not send anything on the bus.

+The current input and/or output has to be globally selected using `CHKIN`, which will send `TALK`, and `CHKOUT`, which will send `LISTEN`.
+Both are followed by `SECOND`, if a secondary address was set. `CLRCHN` resets the current input and output channels and sends `UNTALK` or `UNLISTEN`.

+With `CHKIN`/`CHKOUT` set up to talk on the Commodore Peripheral Bus, `CHRIN` and `CHROUT` will just be forwarded to the low-level calls `ACPTR` and `CIOUT`.

 ### BASIC API